-Who regulates forex brokers, and what difference is there between a regulated and unregulated broker?
-Regulations differ around the world, but wherever you are, the most important thing to remember is to never trade through an unregulated broker.
+Forex market regulations differ around the world, but wherever you are, the most important thing to remember is to never trade through an unregulated broker.

-Top Tier Forex Market Regulatory Bodies and Organizations
+The Top Tier Forex Market Regulators

 - FCA – Financial Conduct Authority of United Kingdom